FUTURE-READY FAST RUNNERS CHANGED 53,000 LIVES IN CRISIS-AFFECTED COMMUNITIES

 OUR PROVEN MODEL DELIVERS GROWTH AND SPARKS INNOVATION

-Small and medium-sized businesses are the backbone that lifts families and communities worldwide.
+Small and medium-size businesses are the backbone that lifts families and communities worldwide.

 Bpeace connects Fast Runners (small and medium-size businesses) with Skillanthropists (volunteer business experts) to foster and accelerate job creation and drive economic prosperity in communities where it is needed most.